bezveza/WPF-IO-ControlModule/README.md

 [](https://github.com/EdoLabWorks/xedo-imgs/blob/master/OverviewIOModule.png)

-Turning off manually one of the LED's will automatically send an event signal to the WebControl interface as a real-time notification of the unexpected changed state from ON to OFF.
+Turning off manually one of the LED's will automatically send an event signal to the WebControl interface as a real-time notification of the unexpected changed state from ON to OFF condition.

 This project is based on WPF using C#.